 BTW, the icing for dark centers or eyes of the cookies is readied by stirring in a little cocoa powder into the mixture.
 Also, I have a particular way that works best for prefer rolling out dough for sugar cookies like these; check out my short, fun how-to video here.

 It’s best to use any not-too-sweet, not-too puffy sugar cookie dough you like for these; try my recipe here.
 If you don’t have a daisy cutter, it’s fine to use a simpler petal or flower cutter, which is not only easier to find but also easier to work with.
 Notice that the cookie pic below left shows both shapes.

-Put 1 cup powdered sugar in each of three bowls, then stir together 1/2 cup powdered sugar and cocoa powder in a smaller fourth bowl.
-Add 1/2 teaspoon each corn syrup, 1/4 teaspoon vanilla, and 1/4 teaspoon oil to each bowl.
-To the first bowl, add 1 to 1 1/2 tablespoons thawed orange juice concentrate; to the second bowl, add 1 to 1 1/2 tablespoons cranberry juice concentrate, to the third 1 to 1 1/2 tablespoons water.
+- Stir together 1 cup powdered sugar and 1 teaspoon meringue powder in each of three bowls, then stir together ½ cup powdered sugar ½ teaspoon meringue powder and cocoa powder in a smaller fourth bowl.
+Add ½ teaspoon each corn syrup and ¼ teaspoon vanilla to each bowl.
+To the first bowl, add 1 to 1½ tablespoons thawed orange juice concentrate; to the second bowl, add 1 to 1½ tablespoons cranberry juice concentrate, to the third 1 to 1½ tablespoons water.
 Stir each icing until thoroughly blended and smooth, adding in little more juice or water if too dry to mix together.
 To the fourth bowl, stir in just enough water to create a spreading consistency.
 Add more powdered sugar if needed to stiffen the icings to a slightly fluid and spreadable, but not runny consistency.